Gradient Descent: The Ultimate Optimizer: Implementing hyperoptimizers

-Here, \lstinline{p} represents the parameter being optimized (i.e. $w_i$) and \lstinline{lr} is the learning rate (i.e. $\alpha$).
-A few more PyTorch-specific clarifications: \lstinline{p.grad} retrieves the gradient of the loss function with respect to \lstinline{p}.
-The call to \lstinline{.add_} updates \lstinline{p} in-place with the product of the arguments, that~is, with~$-\alpha \cdot \partial f(w)/\partial w$.
-Most importantly, the highlighted calls to \lstinline{.data} implement the ``detachment'' by referring to the datastore of that variable directly, ignoring the associated computation graph information.
-Note that in vanilla PyTorch the step size is not learned, so no call to \lstinline{.data} is required for the learning rate because it is internally stored as a raw Python float rather than a differentiable variable tracked by PyTorch.

-For the sake of consistency let us rewrite this function, renaming variables to match the above discussion and promoting \lstinline{alpha} to a differentiable variable in the form of a rank-0 tensor.
-In order to keep the computation graph clear, we will also update weights by creating fresh nodes rather than to change them in-place.
+Let us take PyTorch as an example.
+In the built-in SGD optimizer \cite[optim/sgd.py, commit \texttt{ff94c9d}]{PyTorch}, this is implemented by wrapping the update in the \texttt{@torch.no\_grad()} context manager.
+Here, we need finer grained control over gradient flow, so will make the \texttt{.detach()} operations explicit.
+Below is pseudocode for an SGD optimizer that uses \texttt{.detach()} as we have discussed.
 The highlighted calls to \lstinline{.detach()} correspond to detaching the weights and their gradients.

 Now, in order to have backpropagation deposit the gradient with respect to $\alpha_i$ as well as $w_i$, we can simply refrain from detaching $\alpha_i$ from the graph, detaching instead \emph{its} parents.
 This is depicted in Figure~\ref{fig:flowchartmeta}.
+Because we want to compute ${\partial f({w_i})}/{\partial {\alpha_i}}$, the edge from $\alpha_i$ to $w_i$ needs to remain intact.
+To implement this, instead of calling \lstinline{.detach()} on \lstinline{alpha} directly, we detach its parents when applying equation~(\ref{eqn:updatealpha}).
+This yields the following fully-automated hyperoptimization algorithm: